 OUR RESEARCH COUNCIL

-Sebastian Arcos (Florida International University), Dr. Jose Azel (University of Miami), Professor Graciella Cruz Taura (Florida Atlantic University), Professor Dr. Sergio Diaz-Briquets (demographer), Professor Carlos Eire (Yale University), Dr. Mark Falcoff (American Enterprise Institute-Emeritus), Professor Edward González (UCLA-Emeritus and RAND), Dr. Alexis Jardines (Florida International University), Carlos Alberto Montaner (syndicated columnist and author), Professor Eusebio Mujal-León (Georgetown University), Dr. Joaquin P. Pujol, Jorge A. Sanguinetty (DevTech Systems, Inc.), Professor Enrico Mario Santí (University of Kentucky, Lexington), Professor Jaime Suchlicki (University of Miami)
+Sebastian Arcos (Florida International University), Dr. Jose Azel (University of Miami), Professor Graciella Cruz Taura (Florida Atlantic University), Professor Dr. Sergio Diaz-Briquets (demographer), Professor Carlos Eire (Yale University), Dr. Mark Falcoff (American Enterprise Institute-Emeritus), Professor Edward González (UCLA-Emeritus and RAND), Alexander Guerrero (Rutgers University), Dr. Alexis Jardines (Florida International University), Carlos Alberto Montaner (syndicated columnist and author), Dr. Joaquin P. Pujol, Jorge A. Sanguinetty (DevTech Systems, Inc.), Professor Enrico Mario Santí (University of Kentucky, Lexington), Professor Jaime Suchlicki (University of Miami)

 Help Support the People of Cuba

 $0.85 of every $1.00 goes directly to supporting basic human rights in Cuba